 Prices are set to allow for constant appraisal and upgrading of guest facilities, to provide support for the rest of the farm as well as investment in future developments to cut our carbon footprint, like installing Solar panels, without exploiting our guests.

 Kintaline has joined the Tourism Declares a Climate Emergency initiative to help build a new, regenerative tourism industry.
-The development of the Climate Action Plan for Kintaline house and farm is one priority in coming weeks.
+The development of the Climate Action Plan for Kintaline house and farm will continue to be an evolving process.

 Jill has lived at Kintaline for 30 years, in the 250 year old farmhouse beside Kintaline House.